Canon 5D Mark IV vs Pentax K-1

 |16.||Sony A99 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||Y|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that both cameras feature internal geolocalization sensors and can record GPS coordinates in their EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the K-1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark IV or the Pentax K-1 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.